gasparpn/pass-the-keys-test/TO_IMPROVE.md

 3 - Should exist more tests to cover the command that gets the outcode information.

 4 - The command could be places in a cronjob to run periodically.

+5 - Separate local and production requirements

+6 - Fix the way data is presented in the XML to not use the root and use the attribute as required.